johnnyreilly/azdo-npm-auth/README.md

 npm error npm login
 ```

+You need to run `npx -y --registry https://registry.npmjs.org azdo-npm-auth` to create the user `.npmrc` file.

 ### Token used in user `.npmrc` file is expired

 When your token has expired in your user `.npmrc` file you'll encounter an error like this: